-- Make sure the Lock for Upgrade, is selected. - Refer to Updating VertivTM Liebert® iCOMTM CoolPhase CDU Control Board Firmware above for the reset and retain options. - On the iCOM[TM] control board: - Insert the flash drive into the P76 USB port.
+- Touch Touch then set of the set - Make sure the Lock for Upgrade, is selected. - Prefer to Updating VertivTM Liebert® iCOMTM CoolPhase CDU Control Board Firmware above for the reset and retain options. - 3.
+On the iCOM control board: - Insert the flash drive into the P76 USB port.
 After a few seconds, the DS25 LED lights up green. - P75 does not work for firmware upgrade. - To continue with the upgrade, press the S3 button near the LED within 15 seconds.
 The LED blinks blue to indicate that the upgrade has commenced.
 When the upgrade completes, the LED blinks fast green, and the board reboots with the new firmware. - 4.
 Remove the USB flash drive after the board reboots.